 Glavenus Attacks: Monster Hunter World – Iceborne Guide

 As a Brute Wyvern, Glavenus lacks some of the mobility of its counterparts — especially compared to some of the other creatures introduced in Iceborne.
 It makes up for this with its massive size.
 Glavenus has a great deal of range via its tail and body, which it will use to tackle and slice you in wide arcs.
 On the bright side, the monster’s arms are small and basically vestigial.
 That means you don’t have to worry about short, sharp swipes if you get close!
+That means standing underneath its legs is safer than most other spots.

 The creature’s signature move is biting its own tail.
 This applies an explosive element to its normal tail spin attack — further increasing the monster’s range and applying fire damage.
 Speaking of fire damage, Glavenus can shoot burning projectiles from its mouth.
 This is a quicker burst of damage, compared to the concentrated stream you might expect from Anjanath, so don’t expect it to give you the same generous window to deal damage.

 The projectile also leaves behind a burning pile of goo.
 This does damage if you touch it, naturally, but also explodes after several seconds.
 Steer clear of the impact zone even if you dodge the initial shot!
+Besides the mouth blasts, Glavenus also launches fire damage out in an arc when its tail is super-heated.
+This applies fire damage and will knock you back.

 Diablos: I’m still the apex of the Wildspire Waste in #Iceborne.